-This week we are all about one of my favorite service-adds to pepelwerk is talking about the value of coaching.
-What is a career coach and why we even provide it as a service within pepelwerk?
-These days we’re seeing everything online about coaches pop up.
-Life coaches, health coaches, relationship coaches, business coaches.
-I guess let’s just talk for a second.
-What really is a coach?
-A coach is somebody that you can confide in, not a psychologist, not a therapist, not somebody who is licensed in understanding the way that your brain and psyche works, but somebody who is a legit unbiased person that is trying to help you break past the barriers that are leading you into unhealthy cycles, that are preventing you from accomplishing what you say your goals are.
-That’s really what a coach is.
+A coach is somebody that you can confide in, not a psychologist, not a therapist, not somebody who is licensed in understanding the way that your brain and psyche works, but somebody who is a legit, unbiased person that is trying to help you break past the barriers that are leading you into unhealthy cycles or are preventing you from accomplishing your goals.

-When you think of a coach, think of in similar relationship to any athletic coach.
-They by chance will help you kind of understand the greater missions in life, but really an athletic coach is there to make you a better basketball player, make you a better football player.
-If you were talking about what a life coach is or a health coach or a relationship coach, you should keep that in the context of a coach is somebody to help referee you into accomplishing whatever segment of your life you’re calling into question.
+When you think of a career coach, compare it to an athletic coach.
+They, by chance, will help you understand the greater missions in life, but really an athletic coach is there to make you a better basketball or football player.
+If you were talking about a life coach or a health coach or a relationship coach, you should keep that same context.
+A coach is somebody to help referee you into accomplishing whatever segment of your life you’re calling into question.

-A career coach at pepelwerk offers you that ability to really comb out what your skills are, what your interests possibly can be, and help refine them.
-One of the funniest things I remember from a coach that I had early on, and I wouldn’t even say that he was a legitimate coach, I just would never have referenced him as my work coach but in hindsight, that’s exactly what he was.
-His name was Larry Linus.
-He was the store manager of the Walmart that I worked for, the very first store that I worked for.
+A career coach at pepelwerk offers you the ability to really comb out what your skills and interests are and help you refine them.
+A coach can also help you realize what’s holding you back from achieving your goals.
+A coach that I had early on was the store manager of the Walmart that I worked for.
 He looked at me one day, and he said, “Kim, you need to make sure you watch your attitude because your attitude is going to be what gets you in trouble.”

-It was that moment, not that he was calling my attitude into question, but it was that moment that I knew I could trust in him to be very frank and speak to me in a way that would get my attention and make me a better professional.
-Whether or not I was giving him sass or whether or not it was just a matter of me speaking my mind at maybe the inappropriate time and I needed to learn the tact of conversation.
-Whatever it was that gave him that need to say it to me, after that our mentor/mentee relationship actually developed.
+It was that moment that I knew I could trust in him to be very frank and speak to me in a way that would get my attention and make me a better professional.
+Whether or not I was giving him sass or whether or not it was just a matter of me speaking my mind at maybe the inappropriate time, I needed to learn the tact of conversation and the skill of professional communication.

-So we, part of your basic membership when you buy up, your basic membership is $10 a month.
-If you can Spotify yourself of Amazon Prime yourself or whatever yourself for a monthly membership, I hope that you would find $10 a month an investment because this is the one charge that actually should bring you more money, should bring you more working opportunities and discovery of yourself of what’s good, of what you can do to be successful in the working world.
-You know, I don’t know too many monthly services that allow me to do that, but that’s the value from a monetary perspective in the pepelwerk coaching model.
+So we offer coaching sessions as apart of our basic membership, which is $10 a month.
+If you can afford Spotify, Amazon Prime, or Netflix, I hope that you would find $10 a month a valuable investment because this is the one charge that actually should bring you more money, should bring you more working opportunities and discovery of yourself and what you can do to be successful in the working world.
+That’s the value from a monetary perspective in the pepelwerk coaching model.

-Why is it more important to people to continue to look at coaching as a value-add?
-Well, because you want to always stay relevant, and you want to know what you’re good at, and most importantly, you want to know what you’re not good at.
-There’s so many times when I can talk to one of our coaches and they say, “They’re so excited because they have a kid who’s in college, their parents were accountants, their grandparents were accountants, they’re really good at math so they just thought they should be accountants.
+Coaching can even help you discover things about yourself that you don’t even realize!
+To stay relevant, you want to know what you’re good at, and most importantly, you want to know what you’re not good at.
+There’s so many times when I talk to one of our coaches and they say, “My coachee is so excited because they’re in college for accounting, their parents were accountants, their grandparents were accountants, they’re really good at math so they just thought they should be accountants.
 But they actually have this incredible need to be creative.”
-And through coaching, we were able to figure out what it was that … What the skills were that the person was missing to be able to fulfill their creative side to be more satisfied in the work that they’re choosing to do.
+And through coaching, we were able to figure out the skills that the person was missing to be able to fulfill their creative side to be more satisfied in the work that they’re choosing to do.

-That’s really what a career coach is, why we made it part of our service model, and why we made it accessible to everyone from a price point perspective.
-So I hope you take advantage of becoming a pepelwerk basic member.
+Now you know what a career coach is, why we made it part of our service model, and why we made it accessible to everyone from a price point perspective.
+So, I hope you take advantage of becoming a pepelwerk basic member.
 Of course, we have lots of other bells and whistles for you, especially some features that you just don’t get as a free user, but instead of commercializing the message, the point is, is we want you to talk to somebody about the struggles that you’re having in getting connected to work or figuring out what work you should do or figuring out why you’re not satisfied in the work that you’re doing.